robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 ===========================

 This is a robust alternative to the quadratic solver used to find mean-variance optimal portfolios, that is especially advantageous when we apply linear inequalities.
-Unlike generic quadratic optimisers, the CLA is specially designed for portfolio optimisation.
+Unlike generic convex optimisation routines, the CLA is specially designed for portfolio optimisation.
 It is guaranteed to converge after a certain number of iterations, and can efficiently derive the entire efficient frontier.